 Nuveen has used its best-in-class methodology for selecting ESG companies to create a best-in-class ESG fund with NUDM.
 By comparing companies against their peers as opposed to all companies, they’re able to construct exposures that better mimic the non-ESG universe in terms of risk characteristics, says Martin Kremenstein, head of ETFs at Nuveen.
 NUDM improves its ESG score versus its asset class by 32 percent and reduces carbon intensity by 62 percent, he says.
 With five globes from Morningstar, it ranks in the 100th percentile of all funds in MSCI’s ESG Fund Metrics coverage.
 NUDM has an expense ratio of 0.4 percent with 99 percent of its holdings outside the U.S.

 NUEM takes Nuveen’s best-in-class methodology to the emerging markets.
-The bulk of the portfolio is in China (30.47 percent), Korea (14.42 percent), Taiwan (11.98 percent), India (10.71 percent), South Africa (6.76 percent) and Brazil (6.29 percent).
-With a 0.45 percent expense ratio, its costs less than the category average of 0.53 percent.
-NUEM ranks in the 53rd percentile of all funds in MSCI’s ESG Fund Metrics coverage but in the 94th percentile for its peer group and gets five sustainability globes from Morningstar.
+The bulk of the portfolio is in Asia (73.71 percent of the portfolio), with China (28 percent), South Korea (13.2 percent), and Taiwan (11.4 percent), dominating the portfolio.
+With a 0.45 percent expense ratio, its costs less than the category average of 0.52 percent.
+NUEM ranks in the 55th percentile of all funds in MSCI’s ESG Fund Metrics coverage but in the 95th percentile for its peer group and gets five sustainability globes from Morningstar.
 It improves its ESG score versus its asset class by 29 percent and reduces carbon intensity by 61 percent, Kremenstein adds.

 Pax Ellevate Global Women’s Leadership Fund (PXWIX)

 “Academic studies indicate that gender diversity matters on boards and in executive management,” Kern says.
 Companies with more diverse governance have been shown to outperform their less-diverse counterparts.
 To that end, PXWIX invests in the highest-rated companies worldwide for advancing women through greater gender diversity in leadership roles.
-While largely focused in North America, the fund invests over one-third of its portfolio in foreign stocks.
+While largely focused in North America, the fund invests almost one-third of its portfolio in foreign stocks.
 Top holdings include Microsoft Corp.
-(MSFT), Target Corp.
-(TGT), Wolters Kluwer, and Michael Kors (KORS).
-Morningstar gives PXWIX five globes for sustainability and four stars overall.
+(MSFT), Intuit (INTU), Wolters Kluwer and American Water Works Co.
+(AWK).
+Morningstar gives PXWIX four globes for sustainability and four stars overall.
 It has an expense ratio of 0.56 percent.